 Should I take my fish inside for the winter?

-Generally, no. Most fish can weather the cold just fine thanks to their amazing biological safeguards.
+Most fish - including koi, goldfish and catfish - can weather the cold just fine thanks to their amazing biological safeguards.